 Coach Jessica Jones-Sitzmann

 Jones-Sitzmann guided the Mustangs to a school-record nine consecutive 30-win seasons, including five 40-win campaigns, from 2003 to 2011.
-Last season she led the Mustangs to the GPAC Post-Season Tournament championship to qualify for the NAIA National Tournament for the fourth year in a row.
+Last season she led the Mustangs to the GPAC Post-Season Tournament championship to qualify for the NAIA National Tournament for the fifth year in a row.
+She has guided the Mustangs to four GPAC regular season championships with titles in 2007, 2009, 2010, and 2011.

 Her 2011 Morningside team set a school record for victories with a 46-11 record to go along with GPAC regular season and post-season tournament championships en route to a national tournament berth.